vt-vl-lab/cluster/README.md

 You can use the `OpenPose` account for this usage, please ask our lab members for the password.

 ### Matlab
-All machines have Matlab under Windows, vllab2 has Matlab under Ubuntu.
+vllab1, vllab2, vllab3 have Matlab under Windows, vllab2 has Matlab under Ubuntu.

 ### Adobe Creative Cloud (vllab2, vllab3 - Windows)
 You can use products from Adobe Creative Cloud (e.g., PhotoShop, AfterEffects) on these machines.

+### COLMAP (vllab5 - Ubuntu)
+You should be able to use it with any account.
+Please check [this](https://colmap.github.io/cli.html) for more details.

 ## Amazon AWS
 **(no longer available)**